 I found another amplifier circuit by A. Loomis which is based on a Maxim Max 420 amplifier.
 That chip is a lot more expensive but is much superior to the 741 in low frequency applications.
 I changed a few components to increase the gain and change the filtering slightly.
-I am currently using a single channel version of this amplifier and have a three channel version in the works.
 If the A. Loomis link is dead here is the basic amplifier circuit.

 The problem with amateur seismology in the past has been the availability of a recording device.
 That problem has been largely solved by the availability of a low-cost analog-to-digital converter and essentially free computers.
 Dataq Instruments ( Dataq ) has a four channel 10 bit ADC for $24.95.
 While most “serious” seismology demands higher resolution (16 bits is recommended) I have found the Dataq 10 bit device perfectly adequate for getting started.
 Dataq has higher resolution devices available as needed.
 Their WinDaq datalogging software that comes with the instrument is excellent for this application and can be configured to record uninterrupted for weeks.
 The sampling rate is set to 20 samples/second.
-I run the software along with the Davis Weatherlink software on a discarded 266 MHz Pentium Dell Optiplex computer running Windows NT 4.0.
+Postscript : I now run jAmaSeis on a

-I have since removed the weather software from that computer and have started using a program called AmaSeis for recording and analyzing earthquakes.
-It works fine with the Dataq ADC although you have to play with the offsets a little to get it set up.
+It works fine with the Dataq ADC although you have to play with the offsets a little and the usb to get it set up.
 The software has nice facilities for picking arrival times.

 The photograph shows the basic layout of the sensor.
 An upright support constructed from standard 1/2 inch pipe fittings is bolted to a 1/2 inch thick aluminum plate, also scrap.
 The moving components pivot on a knife edge ground on a steel rod at the left side and are suspended on a 0.012″ thick nickel guitar string.
 I trap the ball on the end of the guitar string in a slotted countersunk hole.
 This allows one to easily remove the pendulum by holding the boom with one hand and flipping the guitar string out of the hole with the other.
 The upper pivot is offset slightly from vertical relative to the lower pivot to allow the pendulum to swing.
 The details of the other end are shown in the photograph below.